Remembering Ian Douglas, artist, sculptor, photographer, actor, director, brother, son, husband, father…

 Gracefield Arts Centre

-I am fortunate enough to own a ‘Flip’ (right), one of an edition of 12 embossed card pieces, which I love and my sister has a screen printed ‘See Saw’ (below), which inspired my screenprinted ‘Accoutrements I and II‘.
+I am fortunate enough to own a ‘Flip’, one of an edition of 12 embossed card pieces, which I love and my sister has a screen printed ‘See Saw’, which inspired my prints ‘Accoutrements I and II‘.